 - 3 sprigs fresh basil

-- 2 tbsp spreadable goat’s cheese or cream cheese
+- 2 tablespoon spreadable goat’s cheese or cream cheese

-- 2 tbsp milk (I used goat’s milk)
+- 2 tablespoon milk (I used goat’s milk)

 - Black pepper